 The final step of the installation is to build and run a sample project.
 If you have successfully done this, your installation is good to go!
 If you run into problems, check our troubleshooting guide.

 Re-installing: If you already have Qt Creator on your computer, ensure it is up-to-date.
 To confirm what version you have, look in the Qt Creator menu for "About Qt Creator".
-For Spring Quarter 2021 the version number must be at least
+For Summer Quarter 2021 the version number must be at least

 Qt Creator 4.13.0 Based on Qt 5.15.0